FreeCAD/FPA/_programs/FPADF_Announcement.md

 The following is a reverse-chronological-order list of ongoing projects funded by the FreeCAD Project Association:

-### Max Wilfinger (@maxwxyz): Bugs triaging

-*Funding approved XX February xxxx.*

-Max will triage bug reports.
-The contract is for 1 year, with monthly payouts of $500.

 ### Mario Passaglia (@marioalexis84): Bugfixing and electromagnetic system simulations using CalculiX

-*Funding approved XX February xxxx.*
+*Funding approved 11 February 2024.*

 Mario will be working for 7 months to provide solutions for electromagnetic problems leveraging the CalculiX solver.
 He will also fix bugs in the FEM workbench.
 Mario was awarded a grant of 4000 USD.

+### Max Wilfinger (@maxwxyz): Bugs triaging

+*Funding approved 10 February 2024.*

+Max will triage bug reports.
+The contract is for 1 year, with monthly payouts of $500.

 ### Bradley Mclean (@bgbsww): Toponaming issue mitigation